 Considering non-mortgage debt we find that 66% of respondents expect to decrease their combined debt on credit cards, auto loans and student loans and only 4% expect to increase it.
-Plans to reduce such debt are slightly more prevalent among younger individuals and higher-income individuals, and are the highest amongst individuals who report to be under water.
+Plans to reduce such debt are slightly more prevalent among younger individuals and higher-income individuals, and are the highest amongst individuals who report to be under water on their mortgage.

-A greater share of households expects to increase their monthly spending over the next 12 months than to decrease it.
-While 29% expect an increase, 16% expect a decrease with the remaining 55% expecting no change.
+A greater share of households expect to increase their monthly spending over the next 12 months than to decrease it.
 On average household spending is expected to increase by 1.7%.
 Given an average expected increase in pre-tax household income of 4.1%, and assuming a similar increase in disposable income, this implies an average expected increase of 2.4% in saving or debt reduction.
 Closely tracking their expectations of household income increases, younger individuals, those with incomes under \$30,000 and those who are under water expect the greatest increases in spending over the next 12 months.

-We also elicited individual's expectations about future retirement, bequests and their overall financial situation.
-As shown in Tables 22 and 23, those working at the time of our survey on average assigned a 62% chance of working full-time after reaching 62, and a 50% chance of working full-time after reaching 65.
-The average expected retirement age among workers was 67.
-When we asked whether the age at which they plan to retire had changed since last year, 24% reported that they had postponed retirement, while 5% now plan to retire earlier.
+We also elicited expectations about future retirement, bequests and personal yearahead overall financial situation.
+As shown in Tables 22 and 23, 24% reported that they had postponed retirement, while 5% now plan to retire earlier.
 Plans to postpone retirement were most prevalent among workers over 55 and workers with higher household incomes.

-Perhaps not surprisingly given the loss of wealth experienced during the recession, about 18% of respondents report that the chance that they will leave an inheritance has fallen, while 7% instead believe the chance has increased.
-As one would expect, the proportion of respondents reporting a decreased chance of leaving a bequest is highest for those who are financially distressed.
-The proportion reporting a decreased chance of leaving a bequest is nearly double the sample average for those who are unemployed, those who have lost more than 10% of household income during 2009, and those who report to be under water on their mortgage.
+Perhaps not surprisingly given the loss of wealth experienced during the recession, more respondents report that the chance that they will leave an inheritance has fallen instead of increased during the past year, with declined chances more likely to be reported by for those who are financially distressed.